Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 The next question that comes to mind is whether there is a cure for narcissism.
 From what I have seen, narcissists, especially the covert ones, are incredibly clever, and they will not go to therapy in the first place because they do not see any problem with themselves.

 Even if you try to give them a hint to go to a therapist, they will lash out at you and tell you that it’s you who needs therapy.
-And somehow, even if you do convince them to take treatment, they will be dishonest and make you look bad in the eyes of the therapist.
+And somehow, even if you do convince them to take treatment, they will be dishonest and make you look bad in the therapist’s eyes.

 People who undergo abuse from their parents develop complex psychological disorders later in life.
 However, there’s no need to despair as there are several ways to recover and heal yourself fully.